Cerebras/modelzoo/modelzoo/transformers/data_processing/README.md

 * `output: ["i", "am", "converting", "this", "sentence", "into", "word", "##piece", "token", "##s", "!"]`

 In this example we used vocabulary with tokens `[..., "!", "##e", "##s", "am", "converting", "i", "into", "sentence", "this", "token", "word", ...]`, and you can see the input is transformed from words into tokens.
-As in our previous example with BPE, we can see a specail token `"##"` added to identify the word boundaries.
+As in our previous example with BPE, we can see a special token `"##"` added to identify the word boundaries.

-You can find our own reference implementation at [monolith/src/models/transformers/data_processing/tokenizers/Tokenization.py#L302](./Tokenization.py#L302).
+You can find our own reference implementation at [Tokenization.py](./tokenizers/Tokenization.py#L302).
 In order to use it, please provide the next list of params:
 ```
 :param str vocab_file: File containing vocabulary, each token in new line;